Most car owners delay scrapping their vehicles because of common misconceptions. The truth might surprise you—and save you money.

 Misconception 6: Car Scrapping is Illegal or Complicated

-Car scrapping involves legal trouble, but this statement is not true.
-In Canada, junkyards follow laws to ensure a safe and legal process.
+Some people think car scrapping involves legal trouble, but that’s a misconception.
+In Canada, licensed junkyards follow regulations to ensure a safe and legal process.
 As long as you own the vehicle or have proof of ownership, scrapping your car is completely legal.
 Recyclers also handle all the paperwork for you.
 To avoid any issues, always work with a trusted scrap car removal company that offers a receipt for the transaction.
 This way, you know the process is transparent and secure.

 Misconception 7: You Must Remove the Car Yourself